 Hike in the Corcovado National Park – San Pedrillo Station

-Even though the hike goes across country and through jungle, the guide always was aware of us and therefore we could enjoy the jungle in a relaxed and easygoing hike.
+Even though the hike goes across the country and through the jungle, the guide always was aware of us and therefore we could enjoy the jungle in a relaxed and easygoing hike.

 Monkeys are jumping from tree to tree, sloths are hanging cozy on branches, and the beautiful morpho butterflies illuminate the rainforest.
 Suddenly our guide stopped.
-Two agoutis were starting a fight right in front of our eyes, one of them eventually was trying to hide and ran brave towards us.
-Carlos, our guide, explained us that it shows its rival with that action that its not afraid.
+Two agoutis were starting a fight right in front of our eyes, one of them eventually was trying to hide and ran bravely towards us.
+Carlos, our guide, explained to us that it shows its rival with that action that it's not afraid.
 And, as fast as the rat-guinea pig alike animals appeared, they also disappeared again.